taxbycounty

 How does King County compare to the Texas average?

-King County's effective tax rate of N/A is not available for comparison.
-The median annual property tax in King County is $541, compared to the state average of $2,203.
+King County's effective tax rate of 1.08% is lower than the Texas state average of 1.21%.
+The median annual property tax in King County is $564, compared to the state average of $2,247.

 What is the median home value in King County, Texas?